Ashwinshankar98/ClassMateBot/README.md

 ### 7. Question and Answer

 This functionality enables users to ask questions in the q-and-a channel.
-They can ask it as themselves, that is, the author name will be displayed next to the question, ot they can ask questions anonymously.
+They can ask it as themselves, that is, the author name will be displayed next to the question, or they can ask questions anonymously.
 All the questions are auto-numbered for ease of tracking.

 Members can also answer these questions.
 The role will be displayed next to the answer.

 ### 8. Spam warning and Ban

-When a member is spamming the server, after 5 consecutive messages, they will get a warning.
+When a member is spamming the server, after 5 consecutive messages within a short span of time, they will get a warning.
-The bot can also Ban and Unban spammers or members if applicable.
+The Instructors/TA can ban the spammers or members if necessary.
+A unban command is also added.

 ---